contractdesign/code-examples/openvpn/README.md

 ```
     $ openvpn --genkey --secret static.key
 ```
-3. **server**: reate an EC2 instance.
+3. **server**: create an EC2 instance.
 When creating the EC2 instance, make sure to add a security group rule to allow UDP traffic from port 1194 in addition to the default SSH port 22 rule.
 Adding this rule allows OpenVPN traffic to pass to the instance.

 4. **server**: securely copy (via `scp`) `server.conf` and the secret key file, `static.key`, created in step 2.
 ```